🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 Home thermotherapy – simple and effective

-You don't need to book a clinic appointment to enjoy the benefits of heat therapy.
-Massager ZENT® HandSense™ with a heating function works wirelessly for up to 90 minutes, so you can use it at your desk, on the couch, or before sleep.
+You don’t need to book an appointment to enjoy the benefits of heat therapy.
+The massager ZENT® HandSense™ With the heating function, it works wirelessly for up to 90 minutes, so you can use it at your desk, on the couch, or before bedtime.
 Its ergonomic design with a strap allows you to attach the device to your back or shoulders – you relax without holding the massager in your hands.

 Does thermotherapy help with back pain?

-Yes, especially for chronic ailments.
+Yes, especially for chronic conditions.
 Heat relaxes tense muscles and improves circulation, which relieves pain in the lower and upper back.

 How long should one treatment last?